6 Days (2017 film): Plot

-On Day 5, as per Salim's demand, the BBC World Service broadcasts the terrorists' statement, giving the reason for their actions as the oppression by the Iranian government in Arabistan.
+On the fifth day, as per Salim's demand, the BBC World Service broadcasts the terrorists' statement, giving the reason for their actions as the oppression by the Iranian government in Arabistan.
 Hearing the news, Salim thanks Max and releases two hostages.

-On Day 6, Faisal kills a hostage after the demand of bringing the bus is not met.
+On the sixth day, Faisal kills a hostage after the demand of bringing the bus is not met.
 With that, Home Secretary Whitelaw authorises the SAS operation and Vernon is instructed to do anything to stall or distract the terrorists from the assault.

-During the assault, led by Firmin, Salim and three of the other terrorists are killed, at the cost of one of the hostages and none of the SAS men, although one is badly burned on his left leg.
-While the hostages are being led outside, Firmin recognises Faisal hiding among them and shoots him in the stomach before Faisal can use a grenade.
+During the assault, led by Firmin, Salim and three of the other terrorists are killed, at the cost of one of the hostages and one of the SAS men being badly burned on his left leg.
+While the hostages are being led outside, Firmin recognises Faisal hiding among them and kills him before he can use a grenade.
 Outside the Embassy, the hostages are detained and searched, revealing the sixth and last terrorist trying to hide among them, and he is arrested.
 A shaken Vernon telephones his wife to reassure her that he is safe, and the SAS team rides back to Hereford, hearing the Prime Minister's effusive praise of them and the Metropolitan Police on the radio.

+In the aftermath of the raid; 15 years later, Rusty retired from the SAS; Kate became the Chief News reporter of BBC; Max became Chief Superintendent of the Metropolitan Police and Lock was awarded the George Medal.
+The final terrorist was sentenced to 27 years in British prison, being paroled in 2008, while the terrorists killed in the attack were buried in unmarked graves.